John Buckley, Senior Attorney, National Legal Research Group

 Effective for wages paid on and after January 1, 2013, employers must also withhold Social Security tax at a rate of 6.2% from all wages up to $113,700.
 As noted above, this represents a 2% increase from the 2011 and 2012 tax rate, which was 4.2%.

 The Act also makes permanent the tax credit for employer‑provided child-care facilities and services.
-Additionally, it extends permanently the exclusion from income and employment taxes of employer‑provided education assistance of up to $5,250.
+Furthermore, it extends permanently the adoption credit and the income exclusion for employer-paid or reimbursed adoption expenses up to $10,000 (indexed for inflation) both for non-special needs adoptions and special needs adoptions.
+Additionally, the Act extends permanently the exclusion from income and employment taxes of employer‑provided education assistance of up to $5,250.
 The employer may also deduct up to that amount annually for qualified education expenses paid on an employee's behalf.

 The increase for the exclusion for employer‑provided transit and carpool benefits was also extended permanently.
 The exclusion had been increased to $240 a month through 2012 but had been scheduled to fall back to $125 at the beginning of 2013.